Apollo

 Can I hire a campervan at the airport in Cairns?

-While there are no campervan rentals directly at the terminal at Cairns Airport (CNS), there are several campervan rental companies within 3–8 km (2–5 miles).
+While there are no campervan hire depots directly at the terminal at Cairns Airport (CNS), there are several campervan hire companies within 4–8 km (3–7 miles).

 The Self-drive Holiday in Cairns

-There’s plenty of cause to explore Far North Queensland in a motorhome rental.
-You’ll venture between breathtaking sites at your own pace and camp overnight amid spectacular scenery—all this is super affordable, too.
+There’s plenty of cause to explore Far North Queensland in a hired motorhome.
+You’ll venture between breathtaking sites at your own pace and camp overnight amid spectacular scenery—and it’s very affordable, too.

-Travelling in and around Cairns in a campervan rental entails a broad array of benefits:
+Travelling in and around Cairns in a hired campervan entails a broad array of benefits:

 • Self-Catering: Not only will you save on transport and accommodation, but you’ll slash your daily food spend.
-Any respectable campervan has a fridge and kitchen, letting you save big bucks by cooking at “home.”
+Any respectable campervan has a fridge and kitchen, letting you save a lot by cooking at “home.”

 • Freedom: The flexibility of motorhome travel is tough to overstate.
 Choose where you’re going on a whim—there’s no need to stick to a set schedule.

-• Onboard Amenities: Large motorhomes have top-end facilities like indoor showers, kitchens, couches, TVs, and comfy king-sized beds.
+• Onboard Amenities: Large motorhomes have top-end facilities like indoor showers, kitchens, couches, TVs, and comfy king-size beds.
 Some are even more luxurious than what you’re used to at home.

-Remember these helpful tips when driving around Cairns in a campervan rental:
+Remember these helpful tips when driving around Cairns in a hired campervan:

 1. All traffic moves on the left-hand side.